 Whitespace is ignored in keys unless inside a quoted element, and is trimmed from the start and end of a value unless quoted:

-# All of these are equivalent to nbsConfig_Write(NBSCONFIG_BUILD, ["category", "subcategory"], "value")
+# All of these are equivalent to writing to ["category", "subcategory"] with "value"

 category.subcategory = "value"